 We need to extract data or convert different types of files from the various formats to Excel for calculations and data manipulation reasons.
 PDF is one of the most used document formats used worldwide and an important source of data.
 How we convert PDF files to Excel at the same time without losing the parent formatting is discussed here with detailed instructions.

-2 Easy Ways to Convert PDF to Excel without Losing Formatting
+How to Convert PDF to Excel without Losing Formatting: 2 Easy Ways

 For the demonstration purpose, we are going to convert the below PDF file to an Excel worksheet to keep the major formatting intact.
 In the PDF we have the Date of Purchase, Region, Product, and Quantity as the table header.